Simulation-based training requires highly realistic and immersive synthetic environments to accelerate operational readiness.

 Militaries are turning to cost-effective alternatives such as the use of simulation and synthetic environments to prepare their personnel for analysis, training and mission rehearsal, and operational decision-making.

 CAE has developed the CAE Dynamic Synthetic Environment (DSE) that aims to create and maintain a virtual synthetic environment that more accurately and realistically simulates the real world.
-Based on the Open Geospatial Consortium Common Database (OGC CDB), CAE’s DSE enables defence forces to train and acquire critical skills in a constantly changing and evolving synthetic environment.
+Based on the Open Geospatial Consortium Common Database (OGC CDB), CAE’s DSE enables defense forces to train and acquire critical skills in a constantly changing and evolving synthetic environment.
 CAE’s DSE allows for the real-time modification of the database as it responds to actions taken by players interacting with the synthetic environment, environmental effects, or by computer-generated entities in the scenario.
 CAE had four primary objectives guiding the development of the CAE Dynamic Synthetic Environment:

 - Dynamic – the synthetic environment database had to have the ability to change anywhere in the world in real-time without advance preparation;